Fractionalized time reversal, parity and charge conjugation symmetry in topological superconductor: a possible origin of three generations of neutrinos and mass mixing: Conclusions and future directions

-These interesting observations from condensed matter systems motivate us to interpret a Majorana fermion as four Majorana zero modes(or a Lorentz spinon zero mode) and revisit its $\overline CPT$ symmetries.
-Surprisingly, we find that the $\overline CPT$ symmetries for a Majorana fermion made up of four Majorana zero modes satisfy a super algebra.
+These interesting observations from condensed matter systems motivate us to interpret a Majorana fermion as four topological Majorana zero modes(or a Lorentz spinon zero mode) and revisit its $\overline C,P,T$ symmetries.
+Surprisingly, we find that the $\overline C,P,T$ symmetries for a Majorana fermion made up of four Majorana zero modes satisfy a super algebra.
 The $\overline CPT$ super algebra for a Majorana fermion can be generalized into quantum filed theory as well.
-We further point out that the nontrivial charge conjugation symmetry $\overline C$ can be promoted to a $\mathbb{Z}_2$ gauge symmetry and its spontaneously breaking leads to the origin of (right-handed) neutrino mass.
-The $\mathbb{Z}_2$ gauge symmetry indicates the existence of the fifth force in our universe, which is possible to be detected in future LHC experiment.
+We further point out that the nontrivial charge conjugation symmetry $\overline C$ can be promoted to a $\mathbb{Z}_2$ gauge symmetry and its spontaneous breaking leads to the origin of (right-handed) neutrino mass.
 Indeed, the seesaw mechanism scenario requires such a fifth force.
-This is because the right-handed sterile neutrino does not carry electric-weak charge, therefore if we assume all the coupling terms arise from (gauge) interactions, there should be \emph{no} coupling term between left-handed neutrinos and right-handed neutrinos.
+In the classical limit, all the coupling terms arise from (gauge) interactions, hence it is not necessary to have any coupling term between SM particles and right-handed neutrinos since the right-handed sterile neutrino does not carry any SM gauge charge.
 However, in the seesaw mechanism, there is a coupling term in the form of $L \t\phi \nu_R$(the Dirac mass term with $L$ as the lepton doublets, $\phi$ as the Higgs field and $\nu_R$ as the right-handed neutrino field).
 Although it is an "allowed" term by gauge invariance, it is not a "natural" term since there is no interaction between $L \t\phi$ and $\nu_R$.
-In the presence of the $\mathbb{Z}_2$ gauge force, such a term becomes nature since $\nu_L$ and $\nu_R$ can carry opposite half-$\mathbb{Z}_2$ charge.
+In the presence of the $\mathbb{Z}_2$ gauge force, such a term becomes natural since $\nu_L$ and $\nu_R$ can carry opposite half-$\mathbb{Z}_2$ charge.
 Here the concept of half-$\mathbb{Z}_2$ charge arises from the transformation Eq.(\ref{halfZ2}), where the $d_{L(R)}$ fermion operator takes eigen value $\mp i$ under charge conjugation symmetry, which is indeed a $\mathbb{Z}_4$ charge.
 The reason why a fermion can carry a half-$\mathbb{Z}_2$(or $\mathbb{Z}_4$) charge is again due to the group extension of the nontrivial charge conjugation symmetry $\overline C$ over the fermion parity symmetry that makes the total symmetry group to be $\mathbb{Z}_4$.
 The half-$\mathbb{Z}_2$ charge assignment of a single fermion is also consistent with the fact that the mass term(a fermion bilinear) carries $\mathbb{Z}_2$ charge one.